-- a.
+a.
 Leadership and demonstrated operational excellence in IP core competencies (communications, combat systems, space operations, network operations, offensive and defensive cyber operations, electromagnetic spectrum management, and knowledge management) is the cornerstone of success for IP officers.
 Future leaders of the IP community must have a proven record at sea or in shore operational tours and have demonstrated technical IP expertise supporting naval and joint operations.
 The most competitive officers will have diversity in assignments to include OPNAV or major headquarters staff, numbered fleet and/or TYCOM, assignments in combat zones, and a balance between afloat staffs, ship's company, squadron/detachment, or expeditionary tours.
 Space Cadre experience and acquisition experience are also valued, in addition to operational assignments.
-Afloat and ashore tours in different geographic locations are highly valued as they demonstrate a breadth of experience and knowledge of global Navy operations. - b.
+Afloat and ashore tours in different geographic locations are highly valued as they demonstrate a breadth of experience and knowledge of global Navy operations.

+b.
 The IP community gains a significant number of officers through lateral transfer or redesignation, typically at 0-3 and 0-4.
 For promotion eligibility purposes, some of these officers will not have completed the IP-specific community/operational leadership assignments prior to redesignation.
 As such, the board is encouraged to evaluate an officer's demonstrated sustained superior performance and warfare qualifications to identify those best qualified to serve in more senior IP leadership positions.

-- c.
-While superior performance in command as an O-5 indicates potential to succeed at the level of O-6 there are very limited opportunities for IP command as an O-5, so lack of assignment should not be a detractor. - d.
-Fully qualified officers will be in or have completed their O-5 milestone assignment.
-They will also have completed JPME Phase I and their IWO warfare qualification. - e.
-Officers who have made progress beyond JPME Phase I towards JQO should be given extra consideration.
-Space Cadre and acquisition experience are highly valued.
-An assignment in a major staff tour is also highly valued. - f.
-Best qualified officers will have demonstrated superior performance in O-4 and O-5 milestone billets, afloat and ashore, and have completed a technical master's degree that includes significant STEM curriculum.
+c.
+Fully qualified officers will be in or have completed their O-4 milestone assignment.
+They will have completed their IP Intermediate qualification and their IWO warfare qualification.

+d.
+Officers who have made progress towards a technical master's degree should be given extra consideration.
+Officers who have made progress towards JPME should be given extra consideration.
+Space Cadre, acquisition, and operational planner experience are highly valued.
+An assignment in a major staff tour is also highly valued.

+e.
+Best qualified officers will have demonstrated superior performance in O-4 milestone billets, afloat and ashore, and completed a technical master's degree that includes significant STEM curriculum.
 An in-residence degree from one of the service war colleges is also highly valued.
-Best qualified officers will have also completed the IP Advanced qualification.
+Best qualified officers will have also completed JPME Phase I.

+f.
+A significant number of limited duty officers from designators 682X and 629X have laterally transferred or redesignated and will compete for promotion with their 182X peers.
+In many cases, these high quality officers often have not been afforded the opportunity for advanced education, to include JPME.
+In addition, the 182X community is a new off-ramp community for the 629X designator and former 629X officers may not have completed 182X specific requirements.
+The board should give due consideration and commensurate weight to demonstrated performance in operational tours when assessing their ability to serve in more senior IP positions.

-16. Intelligence (Intel) Community Considerations
+15. Intelligence (Intel) Community Considerations

 a.
 Leadership, demonstrated professional warfighting competence, and sustained superior performance are the hallmarks of a successful naval intelligence officer.
-Senior Intel officers must possess a well-rounded career that demonstrates proven leadership in operationally-challenging environments, Navy and joint operational warfighting proficiency, and expertise in conducting all-source operational Intel (OPINTEL).
+Senior Intel officers must possess a well-rounded career that demonstrates proven leadership in operationally-challenging environments, Navy and joint operational warfighting proficiency and expertise in conducting all-source operational Intel (OPINTEL).
 Intelligence officers are experts on the adversary and threats; therefore, developing deep expertise on our nation's strategic competitors is an imperative.
 The Intel Community also values additional specialty skills, which are documented in records as Intel-specific AQDs (typically 3XX alpha-numeric AQD series).
 A limited number of naval intelligence officer (1830) billets support the DoD-wide, joint-service RAIDER CUTLASS initiative.
 Officers serving in these billets are expected to complete the same professional milestone and leadership requirements.
 All officers should demonstrate progress toward completion of advanced education and JQO qualification.